Saron Yitbarek, Founder of Code Newbie

 The boot camp thing is interesting.
 We had a science fair, where they invited 100-150 different employers to come and check out the students and look at our work.
 We each had a little booth and a table and demoed our app.
-I think I was the only person who only had 1 app to demo.
+I think I was the only person who only had one app to demo.
 I think everyone else had at least 2.
 A couple of individuals had up to 4.
-I only had 1.
+I just had 1.
 I put a lot of thought and energy into that one app.
 Made it very professional looking.
 Spent a lot of time on it.
-It’s very exciting.
+It’s fascinating.
 I did that because I knew that when I met employers, we would only have a couple of minutes to talk anyway, and I wouldn’t be able to get to all the other apps that I could have done.
-I really wanted to focus on the one app.
+I wanted to focus on the one app.
 That paid off.
 People were impressed and excited about the fact that I did all custom coding, and I didn’t use bootstrap, foundation or any of those products.
 The fact that I talked a lot about the user experience and kind of a lot of things I figured my peers would not have focused on.

 From that science fair, I ended up getting 6 or 7 job interviews.
 One of them emailed me a couple of hours after the science fair asking for an interview.
 One of those interviews was with the New York Tech Meetup, which in New York City is the largest meetup organization in the world.
 They have about 50,000 members at this point.
 That was a 7-month Hackers In Residence Program, where the school chose one of their students and me to work on their app and build out their platform.
 I got a job … I think my first day was 2 or 3 weeks after the program ended.
 It worked out well for me.

 Were you the only person of color?
 How did they make you feel on being a person of color in either the boot camp or working at the tech companies you did?